-Strip the magazine out and let it fall unless this is your only magazine.
+Strip the magazine out and let it fall unless this is your only magazine, in which case you would retain it as you clear the weapon.

 Rack the slide three times to eject any ammunition or empty cases.

 Maintain a firm hold on the slide as you rack.